opulencephp/docs/database-basics.md

   3. [Binding Multiple Values](#binding-multiple-values)

 <h2 id="introduction">Introduction</h2>
 Relational databases store information about data and how it's related to other data.
-RDev provides classes and methods for connecting to relational databases and querying them for data.
+Opulence provides classes and methods for connecting to relational databases and querying them for data.
 It does this by extending `PDO` and `PDOStatement` to give users a familiar interface to work with.  <a href="http://php.net/manual/en/book.pdo.php" target="_blank">PDO</a> is a powerful wrapper for database interactions, and comes with built-in tools to prevent SQL injection.

 <h4 id="connection-pools">Connection Pools</h4>
 Connection pools help you manage your database connections by doing all the dirty work for you.
 You can use an assortment of PHP drivers to connect to multiple types of server configurations.
 For example, if you have a single database server in your stack, you can use a `SingleServerConnectionPool`.
 If you have a master/slave(s) setup, you can use a `MasterSlaveConnectionPool`.